Credit Card Annual Fees

 It's worth highlighting how to think through some of these benefits.

 Lounge access is very popular, and for good reason.
-It can be a great money saver, not to mention how nice it is to wait for your flight somewhere that is a little quieter and hopefully less crowded.
+It can be a great money saver, and it's also nice to wait for your flight somewhere a little quieter.
 That said, a lot of cards offer lounge access, with Priority Pass being the most popular.
-So lounge access could be an important factor for someone who does not have any other cards offering lounge access.
+So lounge access could be an important factor for someone who does not have any other cards offering this perk.
 But even then, you must ask yourself whether you have used or expect to use airport lounges enough to offset that card's annual fee.

 Hotel status is similar here.
 Does your card grant you elite status for the brand you plan to stay with the most?
 Or at least often enough to justify the annual fee?
 How many free breakfasts or room upgrades would you need to justify paying the card's annual fee?

 Lastly, remember to consider the effort it takes to maximize your benefits.
-For example, Amex has been introducing several new statement credits to its cards as benefits.
+For example, Amex has turned cards like the Platinum card and the Business Platinum card into glorified coupon books with several statement credits across different merchants.
 However, many of these are small monthly amounts that require you to remember to use them each month.
 We all value time differently, so just make sure to factor that in to your thought process.

-Annual fees should not scare anyone away from earning points and miles.
-This is especially true when opening a card with a good sign-up bonus.
+Credit card annual fees should not scare anyone away from earning points and miles.
+This is especially true when opening a card with a good welcome offer.
 But at the same time, we should all keep track of our annual fees are reassess the utility of our cards every year when a fee posts.

 Have any questions about whether your card's annual fee is worth it?
 Share your question in our Facebook group to learn more!